 Rotator cuff repair is surgery to repair a torn tendon in the shoulder.
 The procedure can be done with a large (open) incision or with shoulder arthroscopy, which uses small buttonhole-sized incisions.

 Shoulder arthroscopy is surgery that uses a tiny camera called an arthroscope to examine or repair the tissues inside or around your shoulder joint. ...

 The rotator cuff is a group of muscles and tendons that form a cuff over the shoulder joint.
-These muscles and tendons hold the arm in its "ball and socket" joint and help the shoulder to rotate and move.
-The role of the tendons is to hold the powerful shoulder muscles to the shoulder and arm bones.
+These muscles and tendons hold the arm in its joint and help the shoulder joint to move.
 The tendons can be torn from overuse or injury.

 At the end of the surgery, the incisions are closed, and a dressing is applied.
-If arthroscopy was performed, most surgeons take pictures of the procedure from the video monitor to show you what they found and repairs they made.
+If arthroscopy was performed, most surgeons take pictures of the procedure from the video monitor to show you what they found and the repairs that were made.

 Why the Procedure Is Performed

 Reasons rotator cuff repair may be done include:

 - You have shoulder pain when you rest or at night, and it has not improved with exercises over 6 to 12 months.

 - You are active and use your shoulder for sports or work.